Azure/fedramp-iaas-webapp/README.md

 - [ARM Template Functions](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-template-functions)
 - [ARM Templating and Nesting Resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-linked-templates)

-If you do not want to specifically alter the template contents, you can edit the parameters section at the top level of the JSON object within azuredeploy.json.

 #### Troubleshooting

-If your deployment should fail, first attempt to re-deploy the solution.
+If the deployment should fail, first attempt to re-deploy the solution.
 Open the Resource groups blade in the Azure portal, select the appropriate resource group, click on Deployments, click on Microsoft.Template deployment, then click the redeploy button.
-If you encounter further issues, to avoid incurring costs and orphan resources, it is advisable to delete the resource group associated with this solution in its entirety, fix the issue, and redeploy the solution.
+If further issues are encountered, to avoid incurring costs and orphaned resources, it is advised to delete the resource group and all resources associated with the failed deployment.
 See the section below for instructions to delete all resources deployed by the solution.

-Please feel free to open and submit a GitHub issue pertaining to the error you are experiencing.
+For reporting bugs, users may submit a GitHub issue pertaining to the errors experienced.

 There is a known bug when initializing backups for this solution.
 If Azure reports a missing 'Microsoft Visual C++ Redistributable' for any VM, attempt to initiate backup through the deployed Azure Recovery Services Vault from the Azure portal.